Ancient technology: Hellenistic Mediterranean

 The Hellenistic period of Mediterranean history began in the 4th century BC with Alexander's conquests, which led to the emergence of a Hellenistic civilization representing a synthesis of Greek and Near-Eastern cultures in the Eastern Mediterranean region, including the Balkans, Levant and Egypt.
 With Ptolemaic Egypt as its intellectual center and Greek as the lingua franca, the Hellenistic civilization included Greek, Egyptian, Jewish, Persian and Phoenician scholars and engineers who wrote in Greek.

 Hellenistic technology made significant progress from the 4th century BC, continuing up to and including the Roman period.
-Some inventions that are credited to the ancient Greeks are the following: bronze casting techniques, water organ (hydraulis), and torsion siege engine.
+Some inventions that are credited to the ancient Greeks are the following: bronze casting techniques, water organ (hydraulis), and the torsion siege engine.
 Many of these inventions occurred late in the Hellenistic period, often inspired by the need to improve weapons and tactics in war.

 Hellenistic engineers of the Eastern Mediterranean were responsible for a number of inventions and improvements to existing technology.
 Archimedes invented several machines.
 Hellenistic engineers often combined scientific research with the development of new technologies.
 Technologies invented by Hellenistic engineers include the ballistae, the piston pump, and primitive analog computers like the Antikythera mechanism.
 Hellenistic architects built domes, and were the first to explore the Golden ratio and its relationship with geometry and architecture.

 Other Hellenistic innovations include torsion catapults, pneumatic catapults, crossbows, rutways, organs, the keyboard mechanism, differential gears, showers, dry docks, diving bells, odometer and astrolabes.
 In architecture, Hellenistic engineers constructed monumental lighthouses such as the Pharos and devised central heating systems.
 The Tunnel of Eupalinos is the earliest tunnel which has been excavated with a scientific approach from both ends.

 Automata like automatic doors and other ingenious devices were built by Hellenistic engineers as Ctesibius and Philo of Byzantium.
 Greek technological treatises were scrupulously studied and advanced by later Byzantine, Arabic and Latin scholars, and provided some of the foundations for further technological advances in these civilizations.